A free boundary model for transport induced neurite growth: Numerical studies

 \subsection{Fast growth by local effects}

 The first example shows that an initial length deficiency of a neurite can be overcome by a local advantage of vesicles on the growth cone.
-In this set-up we fixed (all scaled quantities) the following initial data: $L_1^0 = 1.1$, $L_2^0 = 1.0$, $\Lambda_{\text{soma}}^0 = 1$, $\Lambda_1^0= 0.25$, $\Lambda_2^0= 1.5$, $\bbf_1^0 = \bbf_2^0 = (0.1,0.1)$.
+In this set-up we fixed (all scaled quantities) the following initial data: $L_1^0 = 1.1$, $L_2^0 = 0.9$, $\Lambda_{\text{soma}}^0 = 1$, $\Lambda_1^0= 0.65$, $\Lambda_2^0= 1.15$, $\bbf_1^0 = \bbf_2^0 = (0.2,0.2)$.
 Furthermore, the functions

-were chosen in this example.
-Figure \ref{fig:Ex1_Snapshots} shows snapshots of the simulation at different times while Figure \ref{fig:Ex1_Lengths_Concentrations_small_alpha} shows the evolution of neurite lengths and vesicle concentrations over time.
+were chosen in this example. {The choices of $\alpha_+$ and $\alpha_-$ are motivated as follows: both are proportional to $\Lambda / 2$ as the typical values within the soma and growth cones, respectively, are chosen to be half the maximum which means that $\Lambda / 2 = 1$ if this value is reached.
+Thus, relative to their capacity, the outflow rates from soma and growth cone behave similarly.
+Now, since we are interested in the effect of vesicle concentration in the respective growth cones, we chose a small constant in $\alpha_+$ in order to limit the influence of new vesicles entering from the soma, relative to $\alpha_-$.
+This is a purely heuristic choice to examine if such a local effect can be observed in our model at all.} Figure \ref{fig:Ex1_Snapshots} shows snapshots of the simulation at different times while Figure \ref{fig:Ex1_Lengths_Concentrations_small_alpha} shows the evolution of neurite lengths and vesicle concentrations over time.
 The results demonstrate that the local advantage of a higher vesicle concentration in the growth cone of the shorter neurite is sufficient to outgrow the competing neurite.
 Yet, this requires a weak coupling in the sense that the outflow rate at the soma is small, see the constant $0.05$ in $\alpha_+$.
 Increasing this value, the local effect does not prevail and indeed, the longer neurite will always stay longer while both neurites grow at a similar rate as shown in Figure \ref{fig:Ex1_Lengths_Concentrations_large_alpha}.
 Thus we consider this result as biologically not very realistic, in particular as it cannot reproduce cycles of extension and retraction that are observed in experiments.